euan-smith/t-matrix/README.md

 value in row 0, column 1, and `m.set(0,1,5)` would set that same value to the number 5.
 However `.get` and `.set` become much more useful when used with a [Range](#Range) to set the row and column indices.

-The was to define a range should be (at least somewhat) familiar to those used to [Matlab](https://www.mathworks.com/products/matlab.html)/[Octave](https://www.gnu.org/software/octave/).
+The way to define a range should be (at least somewhat) familiar to those used to [Matlab](https://www.mathworks.com/products/matlab.html)/[Octave](https://www.gnu.org/software/octave/).
 For example `m.set(0,':',1)` will set all the values in row 0 to 1, or `m.get([1,2],[':',4])` will return a matrix which contains all columns up to (and including) column 4 of rows 1 and 2 (a 2x5 matrix).

-An important point to note is that `.get`, when it returns a matrix, returns one which maps onto the same underlying data array as the original matrix - any changes to either matrix will be reflected in each other.
+An important point to note is that `.get`, when it returns a matrix, returns one which maps onto the same underlying data array as the original matrix - any changes to either matrix will be reflected in the other.
 There are many more examples in the documentation for the [Range](#Range) data type and the [get](#Matrix+get) and [set](#Matrix+set) methods, however a couple of basic examples:
 ```js